-- Size appropriate size and shape habitat for an adult Rosy or Sand Boa to accommodate normal behavior and exercise, at least a 20 long tank. - Substrate aspen shavings, mulch-type such as coconut fiber bedding or sand.
+- Size appropriate size habitat based on size.
+The larger the better. - Substrate aspen shavings, mulch-type such as coconut fiber bedding or reptile bark; dampened sphagnum moss.
 Avoid gravel and artificial turf (too harsh for skin). - Habitat provide a hiding area just large enough for your snake to fit inside and a branch or decor to climb on.
-Maintain 40- 50% humidity; higher during shedding. - Temperature temperature gradient (90°F for the warm end and 70° for the cool end); recommend radiant heat; use an incandescent light as primary heat source, use under tank heater as secondary source. - Lighting snakes need a photoperiod light cycle; provide 8-12 hours of light daily.
-Don't leave white light on at all times; a black or infrared light should be used at night. - House adult Rosy and Sand Boas alone and do not house different snake species together.
+Maintain 40- 60% humidity; higher during shedding. - Temperature temperature gradient (85°F for the warm end and 70° for the cool end); recommend radiant heat; use an incandescent light as primary heat source, use under tank heater as secondary source. - Lighting snakes need a photoperiod light cycle; provide 8-12 hours of light daily.
+Don't leave white light on at all times; a black or infrared light should be used at night. - Adult Corn Snakes can be housed together but do not house different snake species together.